Innovation - Concrete Manholes

 The design flexibility of concrete drainage systems means that many special features can be incorporated in the factory and simply placed into position on site.
 These “offsite solutions” can replace lengthy in-situ operations, thus improving site safety and product quality, reducing waste, speeding-up installation and reducing costs.

-An excellent example of an offsite solution introduced recently is a concrete manhole system, packed with many benefits that will satisfy designers, contractors and operators alike.
+An excellent example of an offsite solution introduced recently is a concrete manhole ring system, packed with many benefits that will satisfy designers, contractors and operators alike.
 The new manhole design offers:

 - Reduced construction time